How Nestarc Webhooks handles your data.

-Effective April 12, 2026.
-This policy explains what information the service collects, how it is used, and the choices available to account owners and team members.
+Effective April 18, 2026.
+This policy explains what information the Service collects, how it is used, and the choices available to account owners and team members.

 Information we collect

 Account information.
-When you sign in with Google, we receive and store your Google account identifier, name, email address, and profile image.
-We do not receive or store your Google password.
+When you sign in with Google or GitHub, we receive and store your OAuth provider account identifier, name, email address, and profile image.
+We do not receive or store your provider password.

 Workspace and application data.
-We store organization names, memberships, member roles (owner or member), endpoint URLs, endpoint descriptions, endpoint metadata, HMAC signing secrets, API key hashes, notification preferences (notification email addresses and Slack webhook URLs you provide), billing identifiers (Stripe customer and subscription IDs), and team invitation records (invitee email, role, and expiry).
+We store organization names, memberships, member roles (owner or member), endpoint URLs, endpoint descriptions, endpoint metadata, HMAC signing secrets, API key hashes, notification preferences (notification email addresses and Slack webhook URLs you provide), payment-processor customer and subscription identifiers issued by our Merchant of Record, and team invitation records (invitee email, role, and expiry).

 Delivery operations data.
 When you send webhook events through the platform, we store event types, webhook payloads (as JSON), delivery attempt status, response status codes, response bodies, latency measurements, retry state, and error messages to route, monitor, and replay deliveries.